HebronNor/Hotsoup/README.md

 * .NET Framework 4.5

 ## Upgrade
 To upgrade your version of Hotsoup; unpack the release binary files (`Hotsoup_vX.X.X.zip`) to the folder containing your current version.
-Some files will be overwritten, but your configuration will not be affected.
+Some files will be overwritten, but **DO NOT not overwrite your configuration file (`Hotsoup.xml`)**.
 Make sure Hotsoup is not running during the upgrade.

 ## Configuration